avi4h/decidewise/README.md

-# Decide Wise
+# DecideWise

 A tool to assist in decision-making on whether a feature is worth building or not.

 ## How It Works

-**Decide Wise** uses a set of predefined parameters with associated weights to calculate a decision score.
+**DecideWise** uses a set of predefined parameters with associated weights to calculate a decision score.
 Here are the key parameters:

 1. User Proportion: What proportion of users are likely to use the feature?
 2. User Importance: How important are the target users to the existing product?